beakerbrowser/pauls-dat-api/README.md

  - `['network-changed',{connections}]` - The number of connections has changed. `connections` is a number.
  - `['download',{feed,block,bytes}]` - A block has been downloaded. `feed` will either be "metadata" or "content". `block` is the index of data downloaded. `bytes` is the number of bytes in the block.
  - `['upload',{feed,block,bytes}]` - A block has been uploaded. `feed` will either be "metadata" or "content". `block` is the index of data downloaded. `bytes` is the number of bytes in the block.
- - `['download-complete',{feed}]` - A feed has finished downloading all of its blocks. `feed` will either be "metadata" or "content".

-Note that if a feed is in sparse-mode, 'download-complete' may never emit.

 ```js
 var es = pda.createNetworkActivityStream(archive)